joaobzao/Identifiers/README.md

 * Less error prone and consistency.
 All identifiers will always use the same pattern, ex: class.fieldname

 ## To be aware
-* Reflection have impacts on runtime.
+* Reflection has impacts on runtime.
 But since this is turned off for production builds, we don’t event need to bother.
-* Current UITests using accessibility identifiers might have to be updated in case the newly adopted pattern don’t match with previous.
+* Current UITests using accessibility identifiers might have to be updated in case the newly adopted pattern doesn’t match with previous.
-* `let labelList = [UILabel(), UILabel()]`   the implementation above won’t  generate identifiers for this use case but it is easy to adapt the identifiable mechanism and make it to work by iterating through the list and assigning default incremental names (ex: class.listname.index)
+* `let labelList = [UILabel(), UILabel()]`   the implementation above won’t  generate identifiers for this use case but it is easy to adapt the identifiable mechanism and make it work by iterating through the list and assigning default incremental names (ex: class.listname.index)

 ## Coming next?
 **Using property wrappers to easily add custom accessibility identifiers 💡**